Detailed Explanation of Component Decorator Identifiers

 private cube: Laya.Sprite3D;

-@property( { type:Laya.Prefab } ) // Object obtained by loading Prefab
+@property( { type:Laya.Prefab } ) // Object obtained after loading a Prefab

 private prefabFromResource: Laya.Prefab;